Darnell McIntosh

-Darnell McIntosh (born 5 July 1997) is an English professional rugby league footballer who plays as a er or for Castleford Tigers in the Super League.
+Darnell McIntosh (born 5 July 1997) is an English professional rugby league footballer who plays as a er or for the Castleford Tigers in the Super League.

-He has spent time on loan from Huddersfield at Oldham in the Kingstone Press Championship in both 2016 and 2017.
+He has previously played for the Huddersfield Giants, Hull F.C. and the Leigh Leopards in the Super League.
+He has spent time on loan or dual registration at Oldham in the RFL Championship.

 Background

 McIntosh was born in Huddersfield, West Yorkshire, England.
 He is of Grenadian heritage.